stringparser/gulp-runtime/docs/README.md

 });
 ```

-You could also use a regular expression right after `:mode`
+or even have regular expression right after the parameter

 ```js
 var gulp = require('gulp-runtime').create();